 - Public boolean hasPrevious(); Returns true if the iteration has more elements when traversing in the backward direction.

-- public int previousIndex(); It will return the last index element and -1 if the cursor is beginning of the list
+- public int previousIndex(); It will return the last index element and -1 if the cursor is at the beginning of the list

 - public void remove(); It will remove the elements from the collection

-- Public void set(Object obj); this method helps when you want to replace the element which is provided by the next() or previous() method with a specified element.
+- Public void set(Object obj); this method helps when you want to replace the element that is provided by the next() or previous() method with a specified element.

 When you try to use Set() & add() method, you may get below exceptions: